 Having finished with the last of the weekend newspapers, I continued with the September Analog magazine, which arrived unexpectedly soon after the very late March and April issues.
 However these days I get most of my reading matter via the Internet.
 Today, I mostly read it via my iPad.

 I was on the road again around 5:30 a.m.
 This turned out to be a bad idea.
 On the Bruce Highway, still in the pre-dawn darkness, a wallaby hopped across the road straight under my right hand tyre.
+You usually do not get wallabies until first light.
 It was too dark to tell how much damage the dead wallaby did, but the right hand front of Jean's car was making noises as I drove off.
 When it was lighter, I managed to pull some of the ABS plastic shell around the wheel a bit further out of the way.
 However without cutting tools I could not cut it away completely.
+So it flapped in the breeze until I reached Townsville, and used some shears on it.

 I could not connect to my iPhone via the USB hub on my Dell computer monitor.
 So I tried my USB connected Time Machine backup drive.
 No sign of that working either.
 I think the USB ports on my Mac mini have failed to come up when I came out of sleep last time.
 Very strange.